 - Remote control is not working – battery replacement on the remote did not work

 - My Hampton Bay fan is turning by itself – is my remote not functioning properly?

 Having a remote problem?
 Try these steps first:

-1. Does the remote have a light that comes on or glows when you press a button on the remote?
-If not, try
+1. Does the remote have a light that turns on or glows when you press a button on the remote?
+If not, try the following:

 - Replace the batteries.
 Do you get a light on the remote now when you press a button?
 If not,